AkashMer/Cleaning-ADL-Recordings/CodeBook.md

 -   Magnitudes of these 3 dimensional signals calculated under normal distribution (tBodyAccMag, tGravityAccMag, tBodyAccJerkMag, tBodyGyroMag, tBodyGyroJerkMag)
 -   Fourier transformation is done on some of the above signals producing fBodyAcc-XYZ, fBodyAccJerk-XYZ, fBodyGyro-XYZ, fBodyAccJerkMag, fBodyGyroMag, fBodyGyroJerkMag ('f' denotes requency domain signals)

-Kindly refer to the features_info.txt available in the raw data for detailed explanation.\
+Kindly refer to the `features_info.txt` available in the raw data for detailed explanation.\
 This text file gives detailed descriptions of the features selected for these train and test datasets

 ### Variables estimated from the above signals

 -   mean(): Mean value
 -   std(): Standard deviation
--   and others which can be obtained from the above features_info.txt.
+-   and others which can be obtained from the above `features_info.txt`.

 ## Steps performed to reach the desired tidy data